 Biomarkers may help identify patients who are more (or less) likely to progress from initial type 2 diabetes diagnosis to pancreatic failure and the need for insulin treatment.
 Statistical models to differentiate between “fast” and “slow” progressors include not only traditional information, i.e. clinical measures as well as patient medical history, but also newly identified biomarkers.

-We aim to also use biomarkers in controlled clinical trials for a faster and more effective study conduct.
+Such biomarkers could also be used in controlled clinical trials for a faster and more effective study conduct.

 A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes (source: https://grants.nih.gov/).